luigifreda/plvs/README.md

 ## Quick start

 The following procedures were tested under **Ubuntu 20**.
+If you don't have it, check [rosdocker](https://github.com/luigifreda/rosdocker) and build the *noetic* container.

 - Install basic dependencies:
   `$ ./install_dependencies.sh`
-- Install opencv in a local folder:
+- Install *OpenCV* in a local folder:
   `$ ./install_local_opencv.sh`
-  (if you want, skip this step and set the variable `OpenCV_DIR` in `config.sh` with your local OpenCV path)
+  (if you want, skip this step and set the variable `OpenCV_DIR` in `config.sh` with your local *OpenCV* path)
-- Build the framework:
+- Build the *PLVS* framework:
   `$ ./build.sh`

-If you have **ROS noetic** you can run:
+Under **ROS noetic** you can run:
 `$ ./build_ros_catkin.sh`
-to build the PLVS ROS workspace in the `ros_ws` folder.
+to build the *PLVS* ROS workspace and deploy it into the `ros_ws` folder.

-It should be easy to adapt the above procedures if you have a different OS and ROS versions.
+It should be easy to adapt the above procedures if you have a different OS or ROS version.

 ## Running the examples